averkoc/lxprivate/drafts/ws9_scripting.md

 ### Motivation for Learning

-Many different IT roles rely on scripting because it turns routine tasks into reliable, automated workflows.
-System administrators use scripts to automate management operations such as backups, user management, monitoring, and log rotation—saving time and reducing mistakes.
-Software developers, DevOps engineers, and data analysts use scripting to speed up testing, build processes, data preparation, and other repetitive tasks that would be slow or error-prone by hand.
+Scripting is a powerful way to turn repetitive tasks into reliable, repeatable workflows: system administrators use scripts for backups, user and service management, and monitoring; developers and analysts automate builds, tests, and data preparation; and power users speed up everyday tasks.
+That power comes with risk — a script run with administrative rights can change or destroy large parts of a system in seconds, so always review and test scripts, especially those using sudo, even when working on a server used only by you.

+In this workshop we only touch the surface: you’ll observe short, safe examples and experiment with small scripts to gain insight into what scripting can do.

 ### Activity - Automate mqtt-demo demo.py execution
 Motivation: difficult to remember the steps if used seldom.